kayceecodes/bb/README.md

     2X  Work on back button to /shoppingcart from shopify note - Chromium clears either cache or cookies, it works.
     3X  Work on the CSV.
-It's causing options[] values to be undefined
-    4. Remove all unnecessary string conversion methods 5X  Add more products, at least one for 'featured bracelets' 6X  Featured Links to send client to product
+It's causing options[] values to be undefined 4X  Remove all unnecessary string conversion methods 5X  Add more products, at least one for 'featured bracelets' 6X  Featured Links to send client to product
     7. Change values.name to values.title throughout redux & product
-    8X  FeaturedProducts needs rendered elements with key 9X  Cart Card has two set of quotations for Inches
-    10. Tabs in Sidedrawer are setting Values to wrong tab.
+    8X  FeaturedProducts needs rendered elements with key 9X  Cart Card has two set of quotations for Inches 10X Tabs in Sidedrawer are setting Values to wrong tab.
         Shows up only in console.
     11. [product], Replace Go to checkout button
     12x 'anchorEl' provided to Popover is invalid.
         Should be an Element instance.
 It's undefined instead.
-    13. 'Search Bracelets' component does not setvalues correctly After first change of url it stops working
+    13X 'Search Bracelets' component does not setvalues correctly After first change of url it stops working
+        Fix: Handle was not in the dependencies of the useEffect so it wouldn't re-render when the handle changed.
     14. Checkout Button goes to collections in CartSummaryModal.tsx
+    15. GetStaticProps needs to find product by handle
+    16. Add Variant selections in [product].tsx

 # Questions
-    Pro/Cons & Difference between href and router.push
+    Pro/Cons & Difference between Link href and router.push
+    Refs Advantages over Props.